What You Need to Know About SPACs Before You Invest

 5. Uncertain Future

-SPACs, in recent years, have been a hot commodity.
-And since there are some significant risks involved in investing in SPACs, it may only be a matter of time before regulators step in and make some changes.
+SPACs, in recent years, were a hot commodity.
+But since there are some significant risks involved in investing in SPACs, regulators stepped in to make some changes that would protect average investors.

 Among them: Tamping down on SPAC hype, like protecting investors from misleading information or expectations, enhancing disclosures, and being more forthcoming about the risks to investors.